 Saying something against The Godfather is like complaining about winning a million-dollar lottery — nobody wants to hear it.
-Coppola’s undeniable masterpiece is an adaption of Mario Puzo’s novel of the same name.
-Marlon Brando gives an all-time great performance as Don Vito Corleone, the patriarch of the Corleone crime family.
+Francis Ford Coppola’s undeniable masterpiece is an adaption of Mario Puzo’s novel of the same name.
+Marlon Brando gives his all-time great performance as Don Vito Corleone, the patriarch of the Corleone crime family.

 This is the most iconic gangster film ever made.
 Every cinema fan knows the image of Don Vito holding the cat, the horse in the bed, or Michael shutting the door on his former life.
 And for good reason, these are some of the most expressive and emotional moments in film history.
-If there’s any argument against The Godfather, it’s that its story wasn’t fully told in the first film.
+Puzo and Coppola's brilliant screenplay is like a cherry on top and if there’s any argument against The Godfather, it’s that its story wasn’t fully told in the first film.

 2. Goodfellas (1990)

 Goodfellas is a film that I’ve watched nearly a dozen times and have found a new way to appreciate it every time.
 Martin Scorsese directed the film based on an adaption of the novel Wiseguy by Nicholas Pillegi.